laralindsay/laralindsay/README.md

 ⚡ I love cats, Studio Ghibli and 2D animations!

-⚡ I'm a Animation and Chinese student
+⚡ I'm a French and Chinese student

 ##
 ###